Leading Blog

 Certainly in the Middle East the conflict is fueled by both sides sharing a sense of victimhood, vulnerability and virtuous suffering.
 As Peter Novick, for instance, has observed, is peace even possible as long as the Holocaust figures so centrally in Israeli identity?
 It should be stressed that the ways in which these versions of identity are sustained is not only rhetorical but also practical.
 To take one key example, Ariel Sharon’s jaunt on the Temple Mount was immensely effective in provoking Palestinian anger and then allowing Sharon to argue that peace was impossible with such a violent “other,” and hence the security agenda had to prevail.
 This example also speaks to the why of leadership action.
 Simply, if leaders gain power by being seen to represent us, then the invocation of enemies is a very effective way of securing in-group support.
 First, the very act of identifying an enemy shows one is concerned for the group.
 Second, and more critically, the fact that one is seen to oppose this enemy more strenuously than one’s rivals do (in Sharon’s case, Barak’s Israeli Labor Party, then in power) is a powerful tool in gaining advantage over those rivals.
 Thus intergroup hostility can be a tool in intragroup power struggles, and that is often what makes it so difficult to stop such conflict.

-LeadingBlog: According to Hulme, how identities change is an important aspect of hope for resolution in identity- and ideology-based conflicts.
+LeadingBlog: How identities change is an important aspect of hope for resolution in identity- and ideology-based conflicts.
 You write that “the emergence of social identity helps to explain the transformation in the strategies of rulers associated with the birth of modern nation states.”
 Would the emergence of social identity—a shared national identity—also help to explain why we sometimes find ourselves at an impasse on issues of national identity, such as the Middle East crisis?
 Should leaders be placing more emphasis on issues of identity?

 AH Again, I think this analysis is basically correct, and quite astute.